DanielRSnell/mcp-example/modules/sequential-thinking/context.md

 6. Ignore information irrelevant to the current step
 7. Generate solution hypotheses when appropriate
 8. Verify hypotheses based on the chain of thought
-9. Repeat the process until satisfied with the solution
+9. Repeat the thinking process until satisfied with the solution
-10. Provide a single, ideally correct answer as the final output
+10. Create an execution plan once the thinking process is complete
+11. Break down the execution plan into specific, actionable steps
+12. Track progress through the execution phase
-11. Only mark the process as complete when a satisfactory answer is reached
+13. Only mark a session as complete when both thinking and execution are finished

-## Sessions and Persistence
+## Persistence and Continuity

-Your thoughts are automatically stored in a database with a session ID, allowing you to:
+Your thoughts and execution plans are stored in a database with session IDs (up to 100 characters), allowing you to:

 - Resume thinking where you left off
 - Reference and revise previous thoughts
 - Create branches from existing thoughts
 - Track the evolution of your reasoning process
 - Review your complete thinking history

-Use the provided database functions to interact with your thoughts and maintain a coherent reasoning process across interactions.
+- Save your state mid-thought and resume later
+- Convert completed thought sequences into execution plans
+- Track progress through execution of the plan
+- Maintain context across multiple user sessions

+## Implementation Note

+In the database, all tables and functions are prefixed with "sqt\_" (Sequential Quantum Thinking) to avoid naming conflicts.
+For example, thoughts are stored in the `sqt_thoughts` table and sessions in the `sqt_sessions` table.
+When using the database functions, remember to include this prefix (e.g., `sqt_add_thought()`, `sqt_get_active_thought()`).

+The database schema uses snake_case for field names (e.g., `thought_number`, `next_thought_needed`), while this document uses camelCase (e.g., `thoughtNumber`, `nextThoughtNeeded`) for conceptual clarity.